You have questions. We have answers.

 How Do I Register for My Honors Project?

 Once you have completed your project proposal form and received approval, please work with your faculty project advisor to sign up for the course.
-Using a pink add slip from your academic advisor, determine the department course designator (e.g., KIN 490H, AESHM 490H) and section (usually your faculty project advisor’s initials).
+Using the online Registrar form in AccessPlus, determine the department course designator (e.g., KIN 490H, AESHM 490H) and section (usually your faculty project advisor’s initials).
 Discuss with your faculty project advisor how many credits the project will be worth (i.e., 2-4 credits).
 Credits assigned will depend on the scope and complexity of the project.
-Your faculty project advisor will be responsible for assessing the project.
-Once your academic advisor, project advisor, and you sign the pink slip, you can take it to 10 Enrollment Services and they will add it to your schedule.
+Your faculty project advisor will be responsible for assessing the number of credits for your project.

 I Would like to Contract a Course to Earn Honors Credit, but the Course Does Not Have an “H” Designator.
 What Do I Do?

 Interested students should meet with the instructor, either before the term begins or as early in the term as possible, to develop a plan for the semester.
 After meeting with the instructor, the student is responsible for writing a summary of about 150 words outlining how the Honors designation for the course will be earned, including a schedule of meetings and a means of sharing the results of the student’s learning.
-The student is also responsible for turning in to the Honors Office (2130 Jischke; 515-294-4371 or firstname.lastname@example.org) this summary, a copy of the course syllabus, and a contract signed by both student and instructor, no later than Friday of the fourth week of the semester.
+Complete the online qualtrics form with your professor no later than the Friday of the fourth week of the semester.
 Upon approval by the Honors Office, the student will carry out the work outlined in the contract.
 Honors will notify the Registrar’s Office and the “H” designation is added to the course number on the student’s permanent record.
-Once the grade is submitted at the end of the term, the “H” course will appear on the degree audit.
+Once the grade is submitted at the end of the term, the “H” course will appear on the degree audit about 2 weeks after grades are available.
 For more information visit the University Honors Program.